tomas-fryza/avr-course/Labs/04-interrupts/README.md

 }
 ```

-Compile the code and download to Arduino Uno board or load `*.hex` firmware to SimulIDE circuit (follow the connection according to the Multi-function shield).
+Compile the code and download to Arduino Uno board or load `*.hex` firmware to SimulIDE circuit (create an identical LED connection according to the Multi-function shield).

-Observe the correct function of the application on the flashing LEDs or measure them using a logic analyzer.
+Observe the correct function of the application on the flashing LEDs or display their signals using a logic analyzer.
 Try different overflow times for each counter.

 ## Synchronize repositories